pkress/aita_analysis/README.md

 - scraped reddit data for posts in aita_dataset

 ## Initial Analysis
-- Consider text and behavior for top 50 comments from top 250 posts based on aita_dataset of top posts.
+- Consider text and behavior for top comments and their replies from top 250 posts based on aita_dataset of top posts.